 Kinesiotape is tape made from 100 percent cotton with elastic intermixed into the material.
 It’s latex-free.
 This gives the tape a unique breathable and porous texture.
 While you’re wearing the kinesiotape, you can swim, take a shower and even exercise, as the tape is water-resistant.

 The design of the tape mimics the weight and thickness of actual skin.
 And because of its elastic nature, the tape can stretch 30 to 40 percent over its original length, thus giving you a larger coverage on your skin.
 The tape usually stays on your skin for three to four days before you need a fresh kinesiotaping treatment.

 When you first go for a kinesiotaping session, your physical therapist examines the injury you have and makes note of the pain points.
 Your skin is then cleaned to remove any body oils or lotions.
 You may have to shave, if the therapist feels your body hair will impede the tape sticking properly to your skin.

-When the area of your skin has been properly prepared, your physical therapist cuts the tape into manageable strips, to fit the location of your pain.
+When the area of your skin has been properly prepared, your top Brooklyn PT doctor cuts the tape into manageable strips, to fit the location of your pain.
 The tape can take many forms, such as: